 The purpose of this informal stage is to help you understand the reason for the assessment-related decision or for you to tell the University about a possible error in the process.
-You should raise your query with the Student Engagement Team as soon as possible.
-If you want an explanation of these decisions, you can speak to a member of the Student Engagement Team informally:
+You should raise your query with the Student Advice and Support Team as soon as possible.
+If you want an explanation of these decisions, you can speak to a member of the Student Advice and Support Team informally:

-In person at any Student Central
+at any Student Central